Go Back

 • 1 cup finely chopped ripe tomatoes

-• 2 cups stock or broth (chicken or shrimp) (see note)
+• 2 cups stock (chicken, seafood, or shrimp)

-• Saffron a small pinch (about 15 threads); steeped in 1 tablespoon of warm water (see note)
+• A pinch of saffron steeped in 1 tablespoon of warm water (or turmeric/annatto)

 Instructions

-• Add the shrimp, red bell pepper, and peas.
-Cover for another 10 minutes until the rice is cooked and the liquid has been absorbed.
-Discard any clams that did not open.
+• Add shrimp, bell pepper, and peas.
+Cover until rice is cooked and liquid is absorbed.

 Notes

-• Proteins and vegetables: Rice is the star of the dish, so the proteins and vegetables may vary depending on your preference.
+• Proteins and vegetables: Rice is the star, so use any protein and vegetables you like.

 Nutrition